2025 Stanford Cardinal football team

-The 2025 Stanford Cardinal football team represents Stanford University in the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
-The Cardinal are led by interim head coach Frank Reich, following the firing of Troy Taylor in March 2025.
-They play home games at Stanford Stadium located in Stanford, California.
+The 2025 Stanford Cardinal football team represented Stanford University in the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
+The Cardinal were led by interim head coach Frank Reich, following the firing of Troy Taylor in March 2025.
+They played home games at Stanford Stadium located in Stanford, California.

+The Stanford Cardinal drew an average home attendance of 28,171, the 78th-highest of all NCAA Division I FBS football teams.